 Ġorġ Mallia is best known as an illustrator, socio-political cartoonist and comic artist.
 His cartoons have been published both locally and abroad.
 His One Family satirical strip ran weekly in The Sunday Times between 1993 and 2008.
 He was also one of the pioneers of comics publishing in Malta.
 Mallia has also written and illustrated a large number of children’s books, the latest being the very successful Il-Professur Għasfur for Merlin Publishers and Sigurd and the Tree of Life for Horizons.
 Mallia also paints digitally, mixing abstract elements with classical figure drawing, attempting to create a visual representation of intense emotion.
 He has exhibited his works in collective exhibitions in a number of countries. Ġorġ Mallia has a Ph.D from the University of Sheffield.
 He is an Associate Professor at the University of Malta, where he Heads the Department of Media and Communications.
 Among others, he lectures about visual narrative, graphic design, and illustration.

-The spiritualist Eduard Milan, was born in a German Nazi camp to a Polish mother out of wedlock during the second World War.
+The spiritualist Eduard Milan, Born to a polish mother during Second World War.
 He was separated from his mother at the age of 10 and was sent to a charity that took care of displaced children, of which he has fond memories.
 He also had to spend time with foster families.
 Eduard’s first spiritual experience happened when he was 7 years old.
 He tells about how he was building sand castles with other children and suddenly felt like he was taken up in heaven to the moon and he was walking on the stars which looked like diamonds, picked one and suddenly fell down back to earth with the other children.
 He is still surprised how nobody had realised he had left his body.

 At the age of 25 he joined a global spiritualist movement where he met his current wife.
 Throughout his life he has worked as a woodwork machinist.
 Eduard believes in astral projection and feels that painting is his spiritual mission.
 He paints during intuitive sessions that last a couple of hours each during which he communicates with his angelic guides about the purpose of life, the beauty of nature and healing meditation and self-awareness.
 He receives and translates his answers in his paintings.